erigones/esdc-docs/user-guide/gui/datacenters/networks.rst

 .. note:: In the upper right corner is a button labeled ``Show All``, which can be used to display all networks, including networks that are not associated with the current working virtual data center.

-.. seealso:: More information about logical networks and their connection to the physical network can be found in a :ref:`separate chapter about networking <network_logical>`.
+.. seealso:: More information about virtual networks and their connection to the physical network can be found in a :ref:`separate chapter about networking <network_virtual>`.

 Network Parameters